kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - "[start-dev] External termination code 137 after readiness.
 Neutral exit (0)."

 Important:
 - Do NOT run: `npm run dev -- --port 3000 --host 0.0.0.0` in CI.
 That bypasses the launcher protections and can surface exit 137 as a failure.
-Use `npm run dev` (or `npm run dev:ci`) instead.
+- Use env: `PORT=3000 HOST=localhost npm run dev`